michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-questions_answers-.md

 Max value - The number of fault domains for managed availability sets varies by region - either two or three per region.

 * Which of the following is the value that you should configure for the platformUpdateDomainCount property?
-40 Each virtual machine in your availability set is assigned an update domain and a fault domain by the underlying Azure platform.
+<b>40</b> Each virtual machine in your availability set is assigned an update domain and a fault domain by the underlying Azure platform.
 For a given availability set, five non-user-configurable update domains are assigned by default (Resource Manager deployments can then be increased to provide up to 20 update domains) to indicate groups of virtual machines and underlying physical hardware that can be rebooted at the same time.

 62. You are creating an Azure Cosmos DB account that makes use of the SQL API.
 Data will be added to the account every day by a web application.
 You need to ensure that an email notification is sent when information is received from IoT devices, and that compute cost is reduced.
 You decide to deploy a function app.
 Which of the following should you configure the function app to use?
 Answer by dragging the correct options from the list to the answer area.
-Select and Place: Consumption pland and SendGrid binding
+Select and Place: Consumption plan and SendGrid binding

 63. You company has an on-premises deployment of MongoDB, and an Azure Cosmos DB account that makes use of the MongoDB API.
 You need to devise a strategy to migrate MongoDB to the Azure Cosmos DB account.